 Implementation Path

-Setup requires three steps: create a MintMCP account, provide your BigQuery connection details through the connection form, then copy the endpoint URL into your Claude Desktop configuration file.
+Setup requires three steps: create a MintMCP account, provide your BigQuery connection details through the connection form, then copy the endpoint URL into your AI client configuration.
 The platform validates connections automatically and displays available BigQuery tools within minutes.

-Availability: Serves enterprise customers via managed cloud deployment with SLA guarantees
+Availability: Serves enterprise customers via managed cloud deployment with an uptime SLA

 Getting Started: Visit the BigQuery integration page or book a demo to discuss enterprise requirements